PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 ### Managing access
-- Find the account on the Accounts page and click the 3 dots at the far right of the row
+- Find the account on the Accounts page and click the 3 dots on the far right of the row
 - Select "Manage Access"

 ![Selecting Manage Access](https://res.cloudinary.com/pipedreamin/image/upload/v1691617725/manage-access-button_bgnebz.png)